tanyaweaver/python-dev-accelerator/_sources/lectures/testing_with_tox.txt

 The ``commands`` setting allows us to specify exactly the command we want to use to run our tests.
 The ``deps`` setting allows us to specify dependencies our tests will require.
-It is essentially the same as our ``[test]`` extra, but we don't need to provide tox (because tox is running the tests) or pytest-xdist (since we are not doing TDD here).
+It is essentially the same as our ``[test]`` extra, but we don't need to provide tox (because tox is running the tests) or pytest-watch (since we are not doing TDD here).

 Another potentially useful configuration setting for testing environments is ``basepython``.
 This setting takes a name (which must be available in ``$PATH``) or an absolute path to the Python executable which will be used for the specified environment.